Jing (Chinese medicine): Description

-The characteristics which constitute signs of good Jing (e.g. facial structure, teeth, hair, strength of adrenals or kidneys) share the embryological origin of neural crest cells.
-These cells undergo immense and challenging cellular migrations requiring great organisation.
-As such, Jing may simply represent the strength of embryological self-organisation in the organism.
-This will be manifested most strongly in those cells which require most organisation; that is, the neural crest cells.

 Allocation

-One is said to be born with a fixed amount of jīng (prenatal jīng is sometimes called yuanqi) and also can acquire jīng from food and various forms of stimulation (exercise, study, meditation.)
+One is said to be born with a fixed amount of jing (prenatal jing is sometimes called yuanqi) and also can acquire jing from food and various forms of stimulation (exercise, study, meditation).

-Theoretically, jīng is consumed continuously in life; by everyday stress, illness, substance abuse, sexual intemperance, etc.
+Theoretically, jing is consumed continuously in life; by everyday stress, illness, substance abuse, sexual intemperance, etc.

-Prenatal jīng is very difficult to be renewed, and it is said it is completely consumed upon dying.
+Prenatal jing is very difficult to be renewed, and it is said it is completely consumed upon dying.

 Restoration

-Jīng is therefore considered quite important for longevity in traditional Chinese medicine (TCM); many disciplines related to qìgōng are devoted to the replenishment of "lost" jīng by restoration of the post-natal jīng and transformation of Shen.
-In particular, the internal martial arts T'ai chi ch'uan, the Circle Walking of Baguazhang and the middle path of Wuxingheqidao may be used to preserve pre-natal jīng and build post-natal jīng, if performed correctly.
-Ginseng, particularly Korean and Chinese, is said to bolster the jīng.
+Jing is therefore considered quite important for longevity in traditional Chinese medicine; many disciplines related to qigong are devoted to the replenishment of "lost" jing by restoration of the post-natal jing and transformation of shen.
+In particular, the internal martial arts tai chi, the Circle Walking of Baguazhang and the middle path of Wuxingheqidao may be used to preserve pre-natal jing and build post-natal jing, if performed correctly.
+In traditional Chinese herbal medicine, ginseng is widely used to bolster and support the jing.